markknol/hxnew/README.md

 MyProject/release_haxelib.sh
 MyProject/MyProject.hxproj
 ```

+#### `haxelib run hxnew -name MyProject --lix`

+This will create a [lix.pm](https://github.com/lix-pm/lix.client) project.
+It creates a package.json and requires all libraries using lix!

 > Notes:
 > * When providing a lib, an install.hxml is created.
 Run this to install the project dependencies.
 > * The run files start the process to run the code